If you’re trying to incorporate reading into your daily routine or encourage your kids to read more, a reading challenge may be your solution.

 Once again the school year has flown by and summer is upon us.
 The break from school often creates mixed feelings for parents.
-You may be thrilled for your kids to have some down time, but don’t relish the fight against television, video games, and social media.
+You may be thrilled for your kids to have some down time but not relish the fight against television, video games, and social media.
 For me, summer reading has always been an important key to adding some loose structure to the break.
 However, reading can create mixed feelings in our kiddos: some are good, some are bad, and some are just plain ugly!
 Summer reading is important and can be enjoyable if you present it the right way to your children.
 If you’re looking for some fun ways to implement reading into your kid’s summer break, Red Apple Reading invites you to try some of the following suggestions!

 Are you planning a family trip this summer that involves long hours in the car?
-Everyone loves a vacation, but the actual road trip itself can be tedious – especially for families with small children!
-Do you wish you had a dollar for every time a child asks, “How much longer?”
+Everyone loves a vacation; but the actual road trip itself can be tedious – especially for families with small children!
+Do you wish you had a dollar for every time a child asks, “How much longer?”?
 Is it possible for a Mom and Dad to arrive at their destination with their sanity intact?
 If you’re looking for ways to keep your children entertained on your approaching car trip, then look no further!
 Red Apple Reading has some tips for not only keeping your kiddo entertained but also intellectually stimulated during your upcoming road trip!

 Summer is in full swing!
 Hopefully you aren’t already hearing the dreaded phrase, “I don’t have anything to do!”
 But in case you have, Red Apple Reading is coming to the rescue!
 Here’s a list of 10 outdoor water activities we’ve found on the web that will not only help your little one beat the heat, but will keep her entertained as well!
 And you know what we like best about these activities?
 They are super simple!